Yoga Teacher Mentorship & Advanced Education

 Cueing becomes less precise.

-Sequencing defaults to what feels familiar.
+Sequencing defaults to what feels familiar rather than what’s appropriate.

-Nervous system co-regulation suffers.
+Nervous system co-regulation weakens.

 Teacher sustainability is not self-care.